fjljlzy/Algorithm-LeetCode/README.md

 # Learning-LeetCode-Like-Rookie
-This will record my learning experience and codes for solving Leetcode problems.
+This repo will record my learning experience and codes for solving Leetcode problems.
 I mainly use Python language.